AjayBarot7035/secret-santa/README.md

 ## 🙏 Acknowledgments

 - Built with modern microservices best practices
-- Leverages AWS cloud-native services
+- Designed for local development and testing
-- Implements comprehensive CI/CD and monitoring
+- Implements clean architecture and separation of concerns
-- Designed for production scalability and reliability
+- Features a magical Christmas-themed user interface